 Example

-If you cite multiple sources by the same author which were published in the same year, it is important to distinguish between them in your citations.
+If you cite multiple sources by the same author, which was published in the same year, it is important to distinguish between them in your citations.
 To do this, insert an ‘a’ after the year in the first one you reference, a ‘b’ in the second, and so on.

 Example

-When a source lacks a clearly identified author, there is often an appropriate corporate source – the organization responsible for the source – whom you can credit as author instead, as in the Google and Wikipedia examples above.
+When a source lacks an identified author, there is often an appropriate corporate source – the organization responsible for the source – whom you can credit as the author instead, as in the Google and Wikipedia examples above.

 Example